oevasquez832/At-the-Oscars-Data-Project/README.md

-# And the Winner Goes to…..
+# And the Winner Goes to...

 An interactive Dashboard to display recent and historical Academy Award Winners.
 User will be able to select years, categories and details for the following catagories.